Chicken Potato Soup

-BUDGET-FRIENDLY.
-It’s a complete meal in a bowl made using affordable ingredients that you can easily buy in your local grocery store.
+• It’s a complete meal in a bowl made with affordable ingredients that can be easily found in your local grocery store.

 Related: Hearty Potato Soup Recipe